 The salary that a successful salesperson takes home can vary depending on the industry.
 According to one report from CNBC, a medical device sales-rep in charge of pushing life-saving equipment could take home up to $80,000+ annually.
 Realtors, on the other hand, may end up taking home six-digit salaries if they manage to sell valuable real estate during a boom period in the housing market.

-Ultimately, a salesperson’s salary is almost entirely dependent on how much they sell.
-Whether you work for a general recruiting firm or operate as a sales consultant in a niche industry, it’s very likely that you’ll work with a minor base salary plus a commission that encourages closing deals.
+More often than not, a salesperson’s salary is almost entirely dependent on how much they sell.
+Whether you work for a general recruiting firm or operate as a sales consultant in a niche industry, you’ll likely have a minor base salary plus a commission that encourages closing deals.

 What It Takes To Start A Sales Career Path